Past cards stay visible after grading, not hidden after the event.

 Current UFC card

-Visitors can preview public value/PASS reads.
-A free account unlocks fixed model allocation, full matchup context, and complete ledger detail.
-Premium adds your own odds, budget, and personalized card sizing.
+Free preview shows the public value/PASS side at tested odds.
+A free account unlocks fixed allocation, full context, and the complete ledger.

 No-edge fights are shown instead of being forced into fake confidence.